-• Begin development of a regional Active Transportation Plan, which will update the Bicycle Transportation Plan and include pedestrian considerations as well.

-- Provide assistance to local governments as needed in implementing the Bicycle Transportation Plan and bicycle and pedestrian related RTP recommendations, including data collection and analysis, providing recommendations on best practices, prioritizing projects based on gaps and barriers, and building community support.
-This includes the current project to assist the Village of Oregon's Ad Hoc Transportation Committee in developing multimodal transportation recommendations.
-It also includes assistance to the City of Madison in a planned effort to refine its priority bicycle network and identify priority intersection and other improvements to the network. - Provide assistance to communities with ADA transition planning, including identification of gaps and barriers in the accessible pedestrian network and the development of improvement prioritization metrics. - Continue to maintain the bicycle facility, bicycle level of traffic stress, and pedestrian facility geodatabases and networks.
-Update them based on information from local staff on projects completed in 2023.
-Update the combined pedestrian, bicycle, and transit network for conducting accessibility analyses.
-Complete work to revise the bicycle level of traffic stress methodology to more closely mirror NATCO Bicycle Facilities Guide. - Continue to implement the MPO Complete Streets Policy.
+- Begin development of a Regional Active Transportation Plan, which will update the Bicycle Transportation Plan and include pedestrian considerations as well. - Provide assistance to local governments as needed in implementing the Bicycle Transportation Plan, Active Transportation Plan, and bicycle and pedestrian related RTP recommendations, including data collection and analysis, providing recommendations on best practices, prioritizing projects based on gaps and barriers, and building community support.
+This includes the ongoing project to assist the Village of Oregon in developing multimodal transportation recommendations.
+It also includes assistance to the Cities of Sun Prairie and Madison in developing Active Transportation Plans and to the City of Madison in a planned effort to refine its priority bicycle network and identify priority intersection and other improvements to the network. - Provide assistance to communities with ADA transition planning, including identification of gaps and barriers in the accessible pedestrian network and the development of improvement prioritization metrics. - Continue to maintain the bicycle facility, bicycle level of traffic stress, and pedestrian facility geodatabases and networks, and update them based on information from local staff on projects completed in 2024, as well as new 2024 orthophotography and, potentially, artificial intelligence tools.
+Update the combined pedestrian, bicycle, and transit network for conducting accessibility analyses. - Continue to implement the MPO Complete Streets Policy.